All Episodes

 They're right.

-There are health secrets and food fixes that have protected two houses.
+There are health secrets and food fixes that have protected two houses, House Oz and House Baldwin.

 Thank you very much.

-Well smell we're getting over here.
+A little slow we're getting over here.

-Well she Daphne loves Game of Thrones.
+Daphne loves Game of Thrones.

-It was very clever, very well done.
+It was very clever.

-So what goes down in a house baldwin when there's an illness?
+So, what goes down in a house Baldwin when there's an illness?

 Or even worse, one of the kids is next, and then you just don't sleep anyway.

-Um so and then usually there's complaining from my husband.
+So, and then usually there's complaining from my husband.

-Um before or after he gets sick.
+Before or after he gets sick.

 All the time, but you know, at least there's consistency with it.